thisisaunam/python-beginner-projects/madlibs/README.md

 ---

-## notes
+## Notes

-this project focuses on user input, variables, and string formatting using f-strings.
+This project focuses on user input, variables, and string formatting using f-strings.